SAP/ui5-webcomponents/docs/4-frameworks/03-Vue.md

 ### Step 1.
 Setup a Vue project with Vite.

-To initialize a Vue project using Vite, please follow the instructions provided in the [official Vite documentation.](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)
+To initialize a Vue project based on Vite, please follow the instructions provided in the [official Vue documentation.](https://vuejs.org/guide/quick-start.html)

 ### Step 2.
 Add UI5 Web Components
 ```bash